reynard93/test-obsidian/Writing cleaner code with DDD by Paul van der Slot.md

 	they cannot be prevented: update db, web svc calls, send msg but they happen at edge of app, in doman logic, can use pure functions a lot imperative shell will contain code with side effects
 	![[Pasted image 20221024085933.png]]

+### Bounded Context
+different groups have different views on the same model